Integrating Sequential and Relational Modeling for User Events: Datasets and Prediction Tasks: Experiments

 \textbf{Experiment setup.} We perform personal event prediction experiments on all PRES datasets except \textsc{pres-github}.
 In these experiments, we evaluate several sets of baseline methods:

 \begin{enumerate} \itemsep{0.3pt} \topsep{0.3pt}

 \item The first model is a sequential model that uses only personal event data.
-We use a BERT architecture with a prediction head to compute the likelihood of a user having a particular personal event in the future.
+We use a bidirectional transformer architecture (BERT) with a prediction head to compute the likelihood of a user having a particular personal event in the future.
 For each user, we use the last 100 personal events in the training set to predict the likelihood of future events.

 \item In the second set, we use node2vec \citep{grover2016node2vec} to learn the graph structure of relational events and generate a graph embedding for each user.
 We then incorporate the embedding into the BERT sequence model.
 We evaluate two versions of the model: (a) incorporating the graph embedding post transformer module and before the prediction head (\textsc{BERT-n2v-p}), and (b) using the embedding as a special input token to the transformer module (\textsc{BERT-n2v-i}).